August-Leo/Auto_Send_Emails/README.md

 #  Project 2 : Sending Emails with attachment with click of a button

-Developed VBA Macro Tool to send emails to recipients with button click.
+Developed VBA Macro Tool to Automatically send emails to recipients with button click.